 - Cover and store leftover iced cakes at room temperature for 1-2 days or in the refrigerator for up to 5 days.

-Make ahead tip: You can make the mini pound cakes ahead of time by freezing them.
-Bake, cool, wrap in aluminum foil, and place in a large Tupperware (that's what I do!).
+- Make Ahead and Freezing Instructions: You can make the mini pound cakes ahead of time by freezing them.
+Bake, cool, wrap in aluminum foil, and place in a large Tupperware (that’s what I do!).
 Allow to thaw overnight in the refrigerator and bring to room temperature before icing and serving.
 Freeze well up to 3 months.